University of Texas School of Public Health Policies and Procedures

 1. The student has up to 10 business days from the date they were issued the grade or evaluation to file a formal complaint.

-2. A formal complaint is filed by submitting the Student Complaint Form to the relevant department chair for the Program with a copy delivered to the Associate Dean for AFSA.
+2. A formal complaint is filed by submitting the Student Complaint Form to the relevant department chair for the Program with a copy delivered to the Associate Dean for Academic, Faculty, and Student Affairs.

-3. An ad hoc grievance committee constituted of the department chair, the MPH Director, a student representative, and the Associate Dean for AFSA will have up to 30 business days to investigate the grievance.
+3. An ad hoc grievance committee of the department chair, the program director, a student representative, and the Associate Dean of Academic, Faculty, and Student Affairs will have up to 30 business days to investigate the grievance.

 4. The department chair will chair the ad hoc grievance committee.
-If the MPH Director also serves as the department chair, the program director will appoint a senior graduate faculty member of the program to serve on the ad hoc grievance committee.
+If the program director also serves as the department chair, the program director will appoint a senior graduate faculty member of the program to serve on the ad hoc grievance committee.

-6. If the Associate Dean for AFSA is named in the complaint, then the Dean (or their designee) will represent UTSPHSA on the ad hoc grievance committee.
+6. If the Associate Dean of Academic, Faculty, and Student Affairs is named in the complaint, then the Dean (or their designee) will represent UTSPHSA on the ad hoc grievance committee.

 8. A written and signed summary of the decision rendered will be provided to the student by the department chair.
-The department chair will send a copy of the signed summary to the Associate Dean for AFSA.
+The department chair will send a copy of the signed summary to the Associate Dean for Academic, Faculty, and Student Affairs.

-9. If the student is unsatisfied with the final decision reached by the ad hoc grievance committee, the student should follow the Appeal Process outlined in the section below.
+9. If the student is unsatisfied with the final decision reached by the department chair, program director, and Associate Dean of Academic, Faculty, and Student Affairs, the student should follow the Appeal Process.

 10. All documents, including but not limited to emails, memos, letters, and written summaries, will be maintained by UTSPHSA.